konung/datatable/README.md

 Introduction
 ============

+This library is not intended to create a zero configuration admin style interface to your data.
+It's intended to provide a fairly complete and flexible interface into your data for the datatables javascript library.
+It will require a moderate amount of configuration to define exactly what you want to see, how it should be displayed and the relationship between that view and the database schema.
+Hopefully though we can make it so all of that confiruation happens in one place with a minimal amount of redundancy.

 It's likely the code base will experience significant churn in the next few releases as we search for the best way deliver the desired functionality.
 If you think this may be a problem you should most likely avoid using this gem for now.
 On the other hand if you're not afraid of diving into the code to help us improve it we will certiainly do what we can to make sure it works for you in return.

 Setup
 ======